 - Individual size and frequency of upsells

 Performance data like the above examples can reveal deficiencies in individual rep behaviour and allow you to remedy them with point solutions.
 “Evaluating managers based on the percentage of team members who hit target as opposed to the team average against target ensures that the activities of high-performers don’t obscure the core performers who may be in need of coaching help,” said Spencer.
-Check these metrics frequently to proactively support reps before they — and the business’ bottom line — miss their mark.
+Check these metrics frequently to proactively support sales reps before they — and the business’s bottom line — miss their mark.

 Observational Activity Metrics

 In addition to looking at salespeople as a reflection of coaching, you can track what Spencer describes as “downward feedback” — which is how “directors and second line managers observe a front-line manager’s coaching behaviours” against the checklists and frameworks mentioned earlier.
 Understanding whether or not prescribed sales coaching guidance has been followed has two benefits.
 First, it helps the business understand the impact of their coaching kits: if nobody adopts the guidance, it’s probably not very useful.
 Additionally, when a coach’s team fails to meet their goals, a director can determine whether or not the coach followed the guidance — and know if the coach failed his team, or if the reps performed poorly for other reasons.

 Finally, you can measure cultural markers to understand the effectiveness of coaching efforts.
 These metrics include:

 - Rep satisfaction with job, management, and company